chrimerss/allenslib/docs/data_uncertainties/remote sensing.md

 1. IMERG underestimates at high rain intensity, and overestimates at low rain intensity.
 2. IMERG-L only provides marginal benefits for IMERG-E.
 3. IMERG-F outperforms than early and late products.

+__Chen, S., et al. (2013).
+"Performance evaluation of radar and satellite rainfalls for Typhoon Morakot over Taiwan: Are remote-sensing products ready for gauge denial scenario of extreme events?"
+Journal of Hydrology 506: 4-13.__

+Author compared four remote sensing products and ground based radar during excessive rainfall events in Taiwan.
+They compared the hourly rainfall and rainfall accumulation with metrics that conditioned at different percentiles.
+Overall, the results suggest that ground based radar is more close to referenced gauge data and thus can be replaced in gauge denial regions.
+Satellite QPE tends to underestimate extreme rainfall due to gauge smoother, missed precipitation outside of PMW overpass, iced areas assigned with 0 precipitation.